-Ms Lewis highlighted that the Committee has received sufficient detail in terms of systems and process developments in the run up to the enforcement of the Quality and Engagement (Wales) Act, however raised a gap in assurance in terms of the culture work underway which will be instrumental in the processes and systems working well which will need to be considered.
-Mrs Hardisty enquired whether Social Care Services have a separate set of actions in terms of the implementation of the Act and in response Mrs Rayani explained that the expectations for Local Authority partners have not been shared by Welsh Government yet and the current requirements are quality focussed actions for the NHS service and in response to Ms Lewis's comment explained that it will be the role of the Board to provide strategic direction in terms of culture in the organisation.
-Part of the next steps will be to develop a light weight, accessible document for the website which will include a diagram and hyperlinks to provide updates and work underway to SP/CS develop the objectives by the end of the financial year.
-Ms Lewis, noting the positive developments, will look forward seeing how the changes will be implemented across the organisation and reflected in processes such as staff induction.
-In response to a query from Ms Lewis in terms of how the Health Board will measure the impact of the QMS when the changes have been implemented, Ms Steele explained that similar to the harms dashboard, how harms improvements will be documented will be explored.
-The Committee RECEIVED ASSURANCE from the actions are being taken to progress the QMS from the presentation provided.
+Ms Lewis highlighted that the Committee has received sufficient detail in terms of systems and process developments in the run up to the enforcement of the Quality and Engagement (Wales) Act; however, raised a gap in assurance in terms of the culture work underway which will be instrumental in the processes and systems working well which will need to be considered.

+Mrs Hardisty enquired whether Social Care Services have a separate set of actions in terms of the implementation of the Act and in response Mrs Rayani explained that the expectations for Local Authority partners have not yet been shared by Welsh Government ; the current requirements are quality focussed actions for the NHS service and, in response to Ms Lewis's comment, explained that it will be the role of the Board to provide strategic direction in terms of culture in the organisation.
+Next steps will include developing a light weight, accessible document for the website which will include a diagram and hyperlinks to provide updates and work underway to develop the objectives by the end of the financial year.